A bound on the $\mu$-invariants of supersingular elliptic curves: Introduction

 Let $E/\Q$ be an elliptic curve and fix a prime $p$ of good reduction.
 Attached to $E$ is the $p$-primary Selmer group $\Sel(E/\Qcyc)$, where $\Qcyc$ denotes the cyclotomic $\Z_p$-extension of $\Q$.
 This group fits into the exact sequence

 where $\Sha$ denotes the $p$-part of the Shafarevich-Tate group, and therefore encodes many arithmetic properties of $E$ along the cyclotomic line.

 If $p$ is a prime of ordinary reduction then $\Sel(E/\Qcyc)$ is cotorsion as an Iwasawa module (see \cite[Theorem 17.4]{Kato}) and its characteristic ideal is therefore generated by a polynomial $L_p^{\text{alg}}\in \Z_p[T]$.
-The algebraic Iwasawa invariants $\lambda^{\text{alg}}$ and $\mu^{\text{alg}}$ measure the degree and $p$-divisibility of $L_p^{\text{alg}}$, respectively.
-If $E[p]$ is irreducible as a $\Gal(\bar\Q/\Q)$-module, a well-known conjecture of Greenberg \cite[Conjecture 1.11]{Greenberg99} asserts that $\mu^{\text{alg}}=0$.
+The algebraic Iwasawa invariants $\lambda_p^{\text{alg}}$ and $\mu_p^{\text{alg}}$ measure the degree and $p$-divisibility of $L_p^{\text{alg}}$, respectively.
+If $E[p]$ is irreducible as a $\Gal(\bar\Q/\Q)$-module, a well-known conjecture of Greenberg \cite[Conjecture 1.11]{Greenberg99} asserts that $\mu_p^{\text{alg}}=0$.

 If $p$ is a prime of supersingular reduction then $\Sel(E/\Qcyc)$ is no longer cotorsion, however Kobayashi \cite{Kobayashi} introduced signed Selmer groups $\Sel^\pm(E/\Qcyc)$ which are cotorsion and encode analogous arithmetic data.
-In particular, the characteristic ideals of $\Sel^\pm(E/\Qcyc)$ are generated by polynomials $L_{p,\text{alg}}^{\pm}\in \Z_p[T]$ which have associated pairs of Iwasawa invariants $\mu_{\text{alg}}^\pm$ and $\lambda_{\text{alg}}^{\pm}$.
-In the supersingular setting, $E[p]$ is automatically irreducible and it is similarly conjectured (see \cite[Conjecture 6.3]{PollackThesis} and \cite[Conjecture 7.1]{PR}) that $\mu_{\text{alg}}^\pm=0$.
+In particular, the characteristic ideals of $\Sel^\pm(E/\Qcyc)$ are generated by polynomials $L_{p,\text{alg}}^{\pm}\in \Z_p[T]$ which have associated pairs of Iwasawa invariants $\mu_{p,\text{alg}}^\pm$ and $\lambda_{p,\text{alg}}^{\pm}$.
+In the supersingular setting, $E[p]$ is automatically irreducible and it is similarly conjectured (see \cite[Conjecture 6.3]{PollackThesis} and \cite[Conjecture 7.1]{PR}) that $\mu_{p,\text{alg}}^\pm=0$.

-Recently, Chakravarthy \cite[Theorem 1.4]{Chakravarthy} made significant progress towards Greenberg's conjecture by proving that $\mu^{\text{alg}}=0$ for all but finitely many primes of good ordinary reduction.
-In this article, we employ similar methods in the supersingular setting and offer a modest bound on the size of the signed \emph{analytic} $\mu$-invariants.
+Recently, Chakravarthy \cite[Theorem 1.3]{Chakravarthy} made progress towards Greenberg's conjecture by proving that $\mu_p^{\text{alg}}\leq 1$ for all but finitely many primes of good ordinary reduction.
+In this article, we prove a similar result in the supersingular setting.